mediafoundation/media-sdk/README.md

 ## Initializing the SDK

-To initialize an instance of the Media SDK, use the `initSdk` function.
-This function takes in an object with the following **optional** parameters:
+To initialize an instance of the Media SDK, use the `Sdk` class.
+This class constructor takes in an object with the following **optional** parameters:

 - `chain`: A chain object.
 See [Viem's Chains](https://viem.sh/docs/chains/introduction#chains) for more details.
 If nothing is provided, the default chain will be used, which is Ethereum Goerli until mainnet launch.

+- `transport`: An array of transport objects.
+See [Viem's Custom Transport](https://viem.sh/docs/clients/transports/custom) for more details.

 - `privateKey`: A ECP256K1 private key as a hex string to create a wallet client.
 Example: 'afdfd9c3d2095ef696594f6cedcae59e72dcd697e2a7521b1578140422a4f890'.

 - `mnemonic`: A BIP39 mnemonic phrase to create a wallet client.
 Example: 'degree tackle suggest window test behind mesh extra cover prepare oak script'.

 - `walletClient`: A wallet client.
 See [Viem's Wallet Client](https://viem.sh/docs/clients/wallet.html) for more details.

 All parameters are optional.
 If all three `privateKey`, `mnemonic`, and `walletClient` are absent, only view functions will be available.